DMVis/DMVis/documentation/visualisations/BarChart.md

 - Type: `number`
 - Default: `0`

-Minimum value of the numerical length of bar.
+Minimum value of the numerical length of each bar.

 ## maxValue

 - Type: `number`
 - Default: `Highest value in the dataset`

-Maximum value of the numerical length of bar.
+Maximum value of the numerical length of each bar.

 ## isVertical

 - Type: `boolean`
 - Default: `false`

-Orients the barchart Vertically when true.
+Orients the bar chart vertically as opposed to horizontally if true.

 ## ticks

 - Type: `number`
 - Default: `10`

-Specifies the number of ticks for the value axis.
+Number of ticks on the value axis.

 ## showLeftAxis